Cardiac Rehabilitation

 Participants receive education on their disease and work with the staff to identify individual risk factors.

-A highly skilled, professional staff help people with cardiac or pulmonary disease look better and feel better through medically supervised fitness programs.
+A highly skilled, professional staff help people with cardiac or pulmonary disease look and feel better through medically supervised fitness programs.
 A three-phase program provides step-by-step care that parallels the patients' recovery from illness.
-During exercise, individuals are monitored with advanced telemetry that alerts the staff to any changes in their well-being and prints out periodic reports so the physician can monitor progress.
+During exercise in Phase II, patients are monitored with advanced cardiac telemetry that alerts the staff to any changes in their well-being with the ability to print periodic reports so the physician can monitor progress.

 Cardiac Rehabilitation